 Although the provincial protection target is linked to ecosystems, the intent is to protect the full spectrum of animals, plants, ecosystems, and ecological processes that occur in the province, in a layout that conflicts as little as possible with economic development and human livelihoods.
 Ensuring that species' conservation needs are catered for in the WC PAES is imperative.
-The following species/groups were prioritized because formal habitat protection is considered essential to their long-term survival in the wild and the current protected area network is inadequate in meeting their specific spatial requirements:
+The following species/groups were prioritised because formal habitat protection is considered essential to their long-term survival in the wild and the current protected area network is inadequate in meeting their specific spatial requirements:

 - Cape mountain zebra

-- Bontebok

 - Riverine rabbit

-- Geometric tortoise

-- Endemic fish species
+- · African Penguin

 - Threatened and unprotected plant species hotspots

-- Bird congregation sites

 - Endemic butterfly species of conservation concern

+- Bontebok

+- · Geometric tortoise

+- · Endemic fish species

+- · Bird congregation sites